Kevindmm/MySpendingApp/README.md

 ## Database and Seed Data

-**Note: No database setup should be required to get started with running the project.**
+**Note: No manual database setup is required to get started.**

-This project uses SQLite, which stores your tables inside a file (`server/database.db`) for development.
-You can inspect the seed data by looking into the (`server/src/main/resources`) folder in the main package.

-The database is seeding from the `data.sql` file everytime the application is running.
-The data is seeded relative to today's date.
+- **Dev (Docker/local)**: the backend uses SQLite, persisted to `./data/mySpendingApp.db` (volume-mounted in Docker).
+Logs are written to `./logs/mySpendingApp.log`.
+Data persists across restarts.
+- **Seed data**: if the database file is new/empty, Spring may execute `data.sql` on startup to insert demo data.
+If the DB already exists, existing data is kept and the seed won't reapply.
+- **Tests**: run on H2 in-memory via a dedicated `application-test.properties` and do not touch the SQLite file.

+Seed files live under `server/src/main/resources/`.

 ---

 ## Verify That Everything Is Set Up Correctly

 To verify that the frontend is working properly, go to [http://localhost:3000](http://localhost:3000).
-You should see the homepage that is titled "Welcome to My Spending App" and a chart as below.
+You should see the homepage titled "Welcome to MySpendingApp" and a chart as below.

 ![Starting Screen](docs/mySpendingApp.png)